2450WindChill/2022Sesame_2450/README.md

 Rapid React 2450 Windchill Code

 Ideas:
-*Wait for rocking of the robot to stop with delay command *Need extend command
-*Need retract command
-*Add a distance or time parameter for climbstep1 command, set distance/time for extension *Maybe use encoders
+*Add a distance or time parameter for extend climb command, set distance/time for extension *Maybe use encoders
 *Use the stopping of rocking to set the distance of extension
+* Map all buttons to robot.java